-Follow-up of issues identified in 2017-18

-Issues identified: Action taken: Levels of Reserves were considered to be low, but compared with the previous year this was improving significantly.
+Follow-up of issues identified in 2017-18 Issues identified: Action taken: Levels of Reserves were considered to be low, but compared with the previous year this was improving significantly.
 The repayment of Reserves has faulted in 2018-19 due to additional unbudgeted revenue pressures, during the year.
 The repayment will still be made over the medium term and provide resources for new capital projects.
-Internal Audit - limited assurance on Key Financial Systems.
-None of the Key Financial Systems were considered to have limited assurance.
-The four audits with limited assurance were Force Management of MFSS Arrangements, Health and Safety, GDPR and Property Management.
+Internal Audit - limited assurance on Key Financial None of the Key Financial Systems were considered to have limited assurance.
+Systems.
+The four audits with limited assurance were Force Management of MFSS Arrangements Health and Safety, GDPR and Property Management.
 These will be followed-up in 2019-20.
 The two audits with limited assurance in 2017-18 have been followed-up during the year and found to be satisfactory.
 Economic Outlook.
 The settlement for 2018-19 and 2019-20 provided the opportunity to deliver balanced budgets for the medium term.
 However, a funding formula review will take place, probably post the next CSR, and this provides some uncertainty.
-The public finances continue to be monitored in light of Brexit and the potential impact police funding.
+The public finances continue to be monitored in light of Brexit and the potential impact on police funding.
+VFM qualification of MFSS.
+During the year steps have been taken to significantly improve the Governance arrangements of the Management Board and Joint Committee.
+Including the monitoring of costs associated with the implementation of Oracle Fusion.
+All budgetary increases are approved by the Joint Committee.